Vivien-Chambe/Product_Configurator_Flutter/README.md

 ### Edit the products list :

-You can edit the products.json file.
+IT's easy and fast: You just have to edit the products.json file.

 For Windows Release it can be found in the `data/flutter_assets/assets/` folder.
-For android relaeases

 The json file is organised like this:

 ```json